QubesOS/qubes-doc/developer/general/gsod.md

 We will consider the project successful if, after publication of the new documentation:

-* The Disposable VM documentation is consilidated into a few pages and easier to find.
+* The Disposable VM documentation is consolidated into a few pages and easier to find.

 * Disposable VM terminology is consistent across all pages

 * There is a new installation guide detailing how to install Qubes on virtual machines (VirtualBox), complete with screenshots and troubleshooting steps where necessary.

-* There is a decrease (by ~20%) in the number of issues and questions raised for topics covered in the documentation, whether in the official Github issues tracker, the Qubes mailing list, or the Qubes community forum.
+* There is a decrease (by ~20%) in the number of issues and questions raised for topics covered in the documentation, whether in the official GitHub issues tracker, the Qubes mailing list, or the Qubes community forum.

 #### Budget